-Dr. Andrew Cobb is an expert implants dentist in Washington D.C.
+Dr. Andrew Cobb is an expert implant dentist in Chevy Chase, MD, and Washington, D.C.
 He can answer all of your dental implants questions during a thorough dental exam and consultation.

 How long does a dental implant last?

 Dental implants are a permanent solution for missing teeth.
 If cared for properly, a dental implant can last a lifetime.
-It’s important to visit Dr. Andrew Cobb bi-annually for a routine dental health exam in his Washington, D.C. dentist office.
+It’s important to visit our dentist bi-annually for a routine dental health exam in his Washington, D.C. dentist office.

 Dental implants are expensive; are they worth the cost?